Sickness benefit qualifying income

 - work in Sweden

-- have worked or are expected to work for at least six consecutive months, or have periods of work that recur each year.
+- have an income from work that is expected to last for at least six consecutive months, or have periods of work that recur each year.

-There are several factors that affect your SGI.
-This applies, for example, if:
+There are several factors that can affect your SGI, for instance, if:

 - you are planning to study

 How SGI is calculated

 If you receive the same salary every month, your SGI usually is the same amount as your monthly salary multiplicated by 12.
 If you do not have the same salary every month, calculations are usually based on the income you had before you apply for the allowance.